 Event video coverage has never been more exciting with the introduction of Live-Streaming!

-With more and more consumers wanting their information quicker and more accurate in the online space, live streaming has emerged as a fantastic way to showcase corporate events, vlogs, concerts and news to a huge audience at no or low cost to the user.
+With more and more consumers wanting their information quicker and more accurate in the online space, live streaming has emerged.
+It has fast become a fantastic way to showcase corporate events, vlogs, concerts and news to a huge audience at no or low cost to the user.
 Social Media giants like Facebook, Instagram and YouTube all have free live streaming capabilities which have been taken up by audiences and personalities around the globe.
 At the time of writing, it is reported that around 63% of people aged 18 to 34 watch Live-streaming content regularly, which is pretty significant for a tool which only properly emerged on social media platforms in around 2015/16.

 With a select few believing that TV is a dying medium (see also: people who think cinema is a dying medium… curse you Netflix!), businesses are quick to jump onto the Livestreaming bandwagon by showcasing anything from their motivational speeches to grand gala events with celebrity guests and world surfing events.
 But how do you do it?
 More importantly… how do you do it WELL?